What is it?

 Everything is neat and in its place.
 The storage case is a super extra from Silk’n.
 The full contents inside the storage case are shown below:

 - Mains adaptor with UK, europe and US plugs

 - Cleaning cloth

-Silk’n UK and Europe advise you can use the Infinity after sun bathing and sun exposure, but only on intensity level 1.
-This means you can keep using the Infinity in summer months for maintenance treatments to keep your skin smooth.
-Then in the winter months, use your usual intensity level again.
-(PLEASE NOTE: Silk’n.com US and Canada don’t advertise you can can use level 1 on suntanned skin because it’s not FDA cleared as such).
+However, Silk’n UK and Europe advise you can use the Infinity after sun bathing and sun exposure, but only on intensity level 1.
+This means you can keep using the Infinity in Summer months for top-ups to keep your skin smooth.
+Then, in the winter months, use your usual intensity level again.

 The skin tone chart at the start of the manual recommends which intensity levels are safe for your skin tone.